-The nature of the job and the level of skill needed by the workers determine the length of training.
+The length of training is determined by the skills that are needed.
 There are no arbitrary minimum or maximum limits.
-A realistic training period, whether six days or six months, is negotiated by our industrial training specialists and company personnel.
+A realistic training period is negotiated.

-Most often classes are conducted on campus or at the company's plant.
-If neither of these alternatives is practical, state funds may be used to lease adequate training space in the community.
+Classes are conducted on our main campus, satellite campus or at the company's facility.
+If none of these options are acceptable, state funds may be used to lease adequate training space in the community.